-XCEPT seeks to better understand the drivers of conflict and inform effective policy and programme responses.
+XCEPT seeks to better understand conflict-affected borderlands, how conflicts connect across borders, and the factors that shape violent and peaceful behaviour, to inform effective policy and programme responses.

 XCEPT consists of three research components with different constellations of research partners: